BRIDGE PROGRAM (Dual Enrollment)

 • Online Format (during the fall and spring semesters)

-Tuition for courses in Mid-America’s Dual Enrollment program is the same for all new students and is listed in the Tuition and Fees section.
-There is no campus fee charge for these students.
+Tuition for courses in Mid-America’s Dual Enrollment program is only $300 per course (not per credit hour, but per course!).
+In addition, there is no campus fee charge for these students.

 To begin in the Dual Enrollment program, a student should contact the Admissions office at The College at Mid-America by phone or email.
 Students in the Dual Enrollment program will register through the same process as bachelor-level students.